 Transfer fees are applicable by the Land Registry Department for every transaction (with some exceptions provided for under the law, for example when parents are gifting property to their children) and are based on the market value of the property.
-The fees are calculated with specific percentage rates on specific value bands that range from 3 to 8 per cent.
-The first $\in$ 85,000 being at 3 per cent, the next band being $\notin$ 85,001 to $\notin$ 170,000 at 5 per cent and the final band being any amount over $\notin$ 170,001 at 8 per cent.
+The fees are calculated with specific percentage rates on specific value bands that range from 3 to 8 per cent: the first €85,000 being at 3 per cent, the next band being €85,001 to €170,000 at 5 per cent and the final band being any amount over €170,001 at 8 per cent.
 In addition, stamp duty is applicable on every sale agreement that shall be filed with the land registry, in accordance with the value of the property being sold.

-Stamp duty is in general payable on any document that concerns any property situated in the Republic of Cyprus or matters or things to be executed or done in the Republic of Cyprus, irrespective of the place of execution of the document.
-Stamp duty rates are calculated under specific band ranges, ranging from $\notin 1.50$ to $\notin 2$ per $\notin 1000$ , with a maximum stamp duty payable being 20,000.
+In general, stamp duty is payable on any document that concerns any property situated in the Republic of Cyprus or matters or things to be executed or done in the Republic of Cyprus, irrespective of the place of execution of the document.
+Stamp duty rates are calculated under specific band ranges, ranging from $\notin 1.50$ to $\notin 2$ per $\notin 1,000$, with a maximum stamp duty payable being $\notin 20,000$.
 The date for this stamp duty payment is within 30 days of the date of the signing of a document that is considered to be stampable.